TDarkShadow/iheartnewvegas/main.md

 These mods rebuild existing mechanics from the ground up, making drastic changes to them that can't be summarized in a few lines without omitting important information, or outright modify how you approach to playing the game, be it because of increased difficulty or reworked mechanics.

 [**JSawyer Ultimate Edition**](https://www.nexusmods.com/newvegas/mods/61592)
-Completely reconstructed version of Josh Sawyer's jsawyer.esp, made from the ground up.
+Completely reconstructed version of [**jsawyer.esp**](https://fallout-archive.fandom.com/wiki/JSawyer), made from the ground up.
 Tweaks inconsistencies, expands compatibility, re-adds some elements of cut content, and covers additional balance issues which were missed.

 Additional files to install:
 - **JSawyer Ultimate Edition - Push's Tweaks** (under Optional files).